koenvervloesem/snips-app-supervisor/README.md

 By default the app asks for confirmation if you ask it to reboot or shutdown your system.
 This can be disabled in the app's parameters `reboot_confirm` and `shutdown_confirm`.

+For disabling and enabling apps, the `snips-injection` service should be running, because the names of the installed apps are injected in the vocabulary of Snips.

 ## Usage

 This app recognizes the following intents: